moizambilal/My-project-Demo/README.md

 # My-project-Demo
-This is my first git repositoy<br> by M.Bilal
+This is my first git repositoy<br> by Moazam bilal